South Carolina Court Records

 South Carolina Marriage Records

-What Types of Marriage Records are available in South Carolina
+What Types of Marriage Records Are Available in South Carolina?

 South Carolina maintains different types of marriage records, including marriage certificates and marriage licenses.

-South Carolina Marriage Certificate:
+South Carolina Marriage Certificate

-- Full name of bride and groom
+- Full names of the bride and groom

 - Date and location of the marriage ceremony